mahdihawary/GameSite/README.md

 # GameSite

-Single page app that allows users to play different games
+Single page app that allows users to play different games that manipulate the dom in fun ways